So, you’re fit for Tour….how about your bike?

 Make sure you have the correct sized spare tubes, either a mini pump or a gas canister dispenser (you can’t take your gas cylinders on aeroplanes but you can buy them when you land).
 WOR have track pumps in the support vehicle that can top you up to the required PSI pre, during and post ride, but you will need to be able to change a tube on the road in an emergency (the support wagon is not always going to be within 10 minutes of where you are).
 Your local bike shop staff are usually happy to give you a quick demo on how to change a tube if you need some tips.
 If your wheels have specific spokes that are bladed or unusual, it would be worth getting a couple of spare spokes and nipples (your shop may need to order them in so allow time).
 Some cyclists take a spare hanger for their rear derailleur as these can also be specific to your bike frame and hard to track down in small towns.

 Have you ever been properly fitted?
 If you are experiencing any pain/niggles in the knees, back, neck, shoulders, hands, feet, or saddle soreness it might just require some tweaks such as seat height adjustment or cleat repositioning.
 It might be worth getting an experienced bike shop to look at your set-up or even lashing out and getting a professional bike fit (which may save you physio bills in the long run!).
 There are several reputable bike fitters that will do an in-depth bike fit.
 Ask around in your cycling groups to see if anyone knows a good fitter.
-NCC has partnered with Stewart Morton from Riderfit.com.au who is able to provide your bike fit from NCC.
-(Simon Gerrans uses Stewart’s services) .
-Call the shop to book in a time or visit riderfit.com.au to book online.
+Wide Open Road use and recommend Stewart Morton from Riderfit.com.au for a thoroughly professional bike fit.
+(Simon Gerrans uses Stewart’s services, as does WOR crew member Pepe!)
+Visit riderfit.com.au to chat with Stewart or book online.

 Bike bags and bike pack: